SecurityBong/androidUniversalBypass/README.md

 v1.3 --> v1.2 + added some moooore modules to bypass SSL pinning.

 v1.4 --> v1.3 + added some modules to bypass biometric authentication.

+v1.5 --> v1.4 + added some modules of everything + experiment is going on.